-- In a saucepan gently heat the milk and cream - DO NOT BOIL.
+- In a saucepan gently heat the milk and cream - do not boil.

-- In a large baking bowl beat the eggs with 3/4 sugar and the vanilla extract until light and airy and pale in color.
+- In a large baking bowl beat the eggs with 3/4 sugar and the vanilla extract until light and airy and pale in colour.
 Pour the warm milk over the eggs and continue beating until all the milk is added.

 - Pour the egg mixture slowly and evenly over the bread until all the liquid is added.
 Gently press the surface with your hand to push the bread into the liquid.
 Sprinkle the remaining sugar over the surface then leave to one side for 30 mins.